 Saving Money as a College Student

-1. Student Discounts
+1. Take Advantage of Student Discounts

 Used books often come at a fraction of the price of a brand new book, and many are in perfectly good condition.
 Plus once you’re done, you can try to resell the book.